 Exposure to Practical Work

-Our three master's programmes provide a solid foundation for careers in the humanitarian and human rights fields with international organizations, NGOs, international courts and tribunals, governments and academic institutions.
+Our three advanced master's programmes provide a solid foundation for careers in the humanitarian and human rights fields with international organizations, NGOs, international courts and tribunals, governments and academic institutions.

 Session of the UN Human Rights Council in Geneva Session of the UN Human Rights Council in Geneva